adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 ---
 _schema: default
 title: Let’s create a microblog with visual editing using Bookshop and Eleventy
-breadcrumb_title: Let’s create a microblog with visual editing
+breadcrumb_title: Create a microblog with visual editing
 description: >-
   Visual editing is table stakes for a modern content management workflow.
 Using CloudCannon, it’s straightforward to add visual editing to your project using